abstools/abstools/abs-models.org/content/getting_started/docker.md

 title: "Running a Browser-Based IDE"
 date: 2018-08-15T09:20:37+02:00
 weight: 2
+description: "The collaboratory is a browser-based development environment for ABS.
+It integrates an editor, the syntax checker and simulator, and the SACO resource analysis tool."
 ---

 The collaboratory is a browser-based development environment for ABS.
 It